What Is Cognitive Dissonance In Psychology?

 We change our feelings by changing our thoughts

-What is dissonance?
-Cognitive dissonance as defined by Leon Festinger
+Cognitive dissonance, as defined by Leon Festinger

 How does the field of psychology define the term “cognitive dissonance”?
 What did Leon Festinger propose on this theory?
 It may help to consider the meaning of each word.
 "Cognitive" generally refers to mental activity like thinking, learning, perceiving, believing, or intuiting.
 Meanwhile, you may recognize "dissonance" as a word sometimes used in music to refer to two or more musical notes that lack harmony and create a sense of tension when played together.